developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Signature Presence -** determines whether a signature is present in the selected region, displays an error to the user if none is found.
 Applies to Picture fields that use the OMR feature to detect a marked area.

 **Barcode’s location is fixed -** specifies that a barcode will always be in the same location on the Document being defined by the current Template.
 Applies when the field processing mode is “Barcode" and the Barcode Type is set to a supported symbology (see table, below).
-Symbologies shown in grey are _**not**_ recommended.
+Symbologies shown in gray are _**not**_ recommended.
 To improve the accuracy of form identification, **Zebra recommends enabling this feature** whenever possible.

 ####Fixed Barcode Supported Symbologies
 ![img](fixed-mode_table_greyed.png)